ARION

 “Anyway,” Kazama continued unperturbed, “if the Sori scientists need human DNA, we have samples for everybody on file taken just before they went into cryo, providing the stasis fields survived during the long journey to get here.”

 “Stasis fields for DNA samples have been uninterrupted since activation and are still functioning on board,” Arion reported.
-“All samples should still be viable.
+“All samples should still be viable and unaltered by the radiation that changed you.
 Once you have a volunteer, I can transfer that person’s genetic tissue to the Sori.”

 “Now we just have to find a volunteer,” Ken remarked.
 “I’m almost afraid we’ll—”